fmang/oshu/README.md

 -------------

-The user manual's man page is installed in the standard man directory, but you may view it directly from `docs/oshu.1` or straight from the template at `docs/oshu.1.in`.
+The user manual's man page is installed in the standard man directory, but you may view it directly from `share/man/`.

 For the technical documentation, please look at `CONTRIBUTING.md`.